 To promote cultural integration, LMU students will live in Spanish homestays.
 These are located in urban settings throughout the city.
 Students living in a homestay will have breakfast and dinner provided at home, while lunch is at the students’ expense.
 Kitchen space is allowed to students should they wish to make lunch to bring to campus.
 Students in homestays will have their laundry done for them once a week.
 All homestays and residences are located in the city of Barcelona and within 30 minutes, by public transportation, of the CIEE Study Center.

 The program will feature several excursions and site visits which complement program coursework.
 Students will visit local businesses and companies in and around Barcelona and in another European metropolitan city on the extended excursion.
 Additionally, students will participate in half-day or full-day cultural excursions, perhaps to the coastal town of Sitges or to Besalu, a medieval town, and the Dali Museum.
 Activities may also be arranged with local students from Barcelona, such as a night of Tapas or Flamenco.
+The program also includes a five-night excursion to Berlin and Prague which includes business and think tank visits, cultural activities, and free time to explore all that the cities have to offer.

 PROGRAM TUITION AND FEES